 Because there are not many bones in the lower region of to torso, the task of protecting your organs falls largely on the core muscles.
 The stiffening of the core helps to provide a shield for your organs, helping to protect them from external forces.

 Being able to maintain rigidity and stiffness in the core is therefore vital in contact sports, where an athlete’s body is frequently exposed to forces that can damage internal organs and result in serious injury.

 While a strong core is indeed correlated with improved sports performance, it ultimately depends on a balance of strength and conditioning across all of the muscles that make up the core.

 Underdeveloped muscles in the core will fatigue before better developed ones, reducing the amount of support provided to the spine and increasing the chances of performance breakdown and injury.

-The lower back in particular is one of the most frequently injured areas of the body in all of sports.
+The lower back, in particular, is one of the most frequently injured areas of the body in all of sports.
 Lower back pain is commonly reported by athletes in sports ranging from golf to football and is often a good indicator of lower back weakness, which can drastically impact core strength and athletic performance.

-While the abs get most of the attention, the lower back plays a far more central role in keeping the spine erect and stablized, which are both essential functions in producing and maintain an athletic posture during performance.
+While the abs get most of the attention, the lower back plays a far more central role in keeping the spine erect and stabilized, which are both essential functions in producing and maintain an athletic posture during performance.

 Original Photo by Edgar Chaparro

-If the lower back muscles are underdeveloped however, prolonged contractions can lead to fatigue, placing extra strain on the muscles and reducing stability and stiffness in the torso.
+If the lower back muscles are underdeveloped, however, prolonged contractions can lead to fatigue, placing extra strain on the muscles and reducing stability and stiffness in the torso.